isomerpages/moe-sthildassec/_character-education/Character & Citizenship Education.md

       <p>

  Objective: To develop the national cohesion, the instinct for survival and confidence in the future of Singapore

-*   <b>Commemoration of NE Days</b>
+<li><b>Commemoration of NE Days</b></li>

 Total Defence Day